 With Mason Cogswell’s support, the two set about raising money to found a school for the deaf in America.
 In 1817, the American School for the Deaf opened its doors in Hartford, and it has not closed them since.

 The first class at the school contained nine students, Alice Cogswell among them.
 Gallaudet and Clerc would work together running the school until 1830.
-That was the year Mason Cogswell died, and just 13 days later Alice, miserable over the loss, died as well at the tragic of age 25.
+That was the year Mason Cogswell died, and just 13 days later Alice Cogswell, miserable over the loss, died tragically at the of age 25.